Grand Central Art Galleries: Members' Art Drawings

 The Grand Central Art Galleries were founded on the idea of a respectful and mutually beneficial relationship between artists and those interested in art.
 Artist members donated one work a year for three years as their initiation fee; lay members gave a yearly sum in return for a work of art after the first year's membership.
 Works donated by the artists were distributed to the lay members at an annual drawing.
 A yearly catalog indicated the works to be distributed at a drawing and reception at the gallery.

 As described in the 1934 catalog, the procedure was as follows:

 "[The drawing] will be accomplished by placing the name of each lay member on a slip of paper in a sealed jar which will be shaken thoroughly.
 Then before the entire audience the seal will be broken and a child will draw the names, one at a time, and they will be read aloud and entered on a list.
 The name first drawn will have first choice of all the contributed works of art.
 The second name drawn will have a free choice after number one has made his selection and the third name will then have the privilege of making his choice from all the works that remain, and so on until the last name."

-Available works were played on display prior to the drawing, and lay members were requested to "make a list of thirty choices, arranging same in the order of his preference."
+Available works were placed on display prior to the drawing, and lay members were requested to "make a list of thirty choices, arranging same in the order of his preference."
 This pre-selection would allow the awarded paintings to be announced the evening of the drawing.
 Because of the wide range of works being offered, the drawing — and in particular, an early selection — was important.